-The restaurant became a Yorktown landmark that earned national renown.
-Liz Taylor, Tennessee Ernie Ford, and Randy Travis were among the celebrities who traveled to Yorktown to dine at Nick’s.
+The restaurant became a Yorktown landmark which earned national renown.
+Elizabeth Taylor, Tennessee Ernie Ford, and Randy Travis were among the many celebrities who traveled to Yorktown to dine at Nick’s.

 In 1972, Nick and Mary donated 23 acres of prime real estate overlooking the York River for what would become the Yorktown Victory Center, and later, the American Revolution Museum at Yorktown.